 Students will need to provide the following to the School of Criminology and Criminal Justice Program Advisor:

-In addition to completing the requirements for the Bachelor of Arts (Criminal Justice) degree, honours students must complete an additional 10 upper-level credits, consisting of CRIM 490 and CRIM 491.
-These courses are primarily student-driven, though the student and faculty advisor are expected to meet on a regular basis throughout the semester.
-During these courses, the student will design and complete a research project.
-See the course descriptions for further details.
+The honours can be completed within the 121 or 122 credits of the Bachelor of Arts (Criminal Justice) degree.
+As part of these credits, honours students must complete CRIM 490 (Honours Thesis Development) and CRIM 491 (Honours Project) consecutively.
+These courses are primarily student-driven, though the student and faculty supervisor are expected to meet on a regular basis throughout the semester.
+During these courses, students will design and complete a research project.
+See the course descriptions for more details.

 Prior to enrolling in CRIM 491 (Honours Project), each honours student will need to meet with their honours supervisor to assess their progress in the program and ensure preparedness for data collection.
-At this time, the student should submit an updated transcript to their supervisor for review.
-The student must maintain a CGPA of at least 3.33 in their final year of study, with a CGPA of 3.33 for CRIM 490 and CRIM 491, in order for an honours designation to be awarded.
+At this time, students should submit updated transcripts to their supervisor for review.
+Students must maintain a minimum CGPA of 3.33 in their final year of study.

-In addition to meeting the requirements for a Bachelor of Arts (Criminal Justice) degree, successful completion of a research project is required prior to graduation with an honours designation.
-The honours research project, which will be developed in consultation with a faculty supervisor, will demonstrate a student’s skill and knowledge in a given area of criminology and criminal justice.
+In addition to meeting the requirements for a Bachelor of Arts (Criminal Justice) degree, successful completion of a research project and honours thesis is required prior to graduation with an honours designation.
+The honours research project, which will be developed in consultation with a faculty supervisor, will demonstrate students' skill and knowledge in a given area of criminology and criminal justice.
 The research project will be designed during CRIM 490 and carried out in the subsequent semester in CRIM 491.

-Each honours student will then be required to present the findings of their research at a professional or university conference or in another academic venue (e.g. in an undergraduate or graduate Criminology and Criminal Justice course).
-Alternative presentation arrangements may be made in consultation with the honours supervisor and the Honours Program Committee.
+Honours students are expected to present their thesis research in one of several settings; students are encouraged to present the findings of their research at a professional or university conference, at UFV's Student Research Day, or in another academic venue.
+Alternative presentation arrangements may be made in consultation with the honours supervisor.

-The student will receive a letter grade, recommended by their supervisor, for each of CRIM 490 and CRIM 491 based on their successful design and completion of a research project.
-The Honours Program Committee will choose whether or not to accept these grades based on a review of the students research work.
-A minimum CGPA of 3.33 in CRIM 490 and CRIM 491 must be met to graduate with an honours designation.
+Students will receive a letter grade, recommended by their supervisor, for each of CRIM 490 and CRIM 491 based on their successful design and completion of a research project.
+A minimum GPA of 3.33 in CRIM 490 and CRIM 491 must be met to graduate with an honours designation.

 For complete details on courses see the course descriptions section.